Qian Xuesen: Return to China

 Qian became the subject of five years of secret diplomacy and negotiation between the U.S. and China.
 During this time, he lived under constant surveillance with the permission to teach without any classified research duties.
 Qian received support from his colleagues at Caltech during his incarceration, including president Lee DuBridge, who flew to Washington to argue Qian's case.
 Caltech appointed attorney Grant Cooper to defend Qian.

 The travel ban on Qian was lifted on August 4, 1955, and he resigned from Caltech shortly thereafter.
-With Dwight Eisenhower agreeing, Qian departed from Los Angeles for Hong Kong aboard the in September 1955 amidst rumors that his release was a swap for 11 U.S. airmen held captive by communist China since the end of the Korean War.
+With Dwight Eisenhower agreeing, Qian departed from Los Angeles for Hong Kong aboard in September 1955 amidst rumors that his release was a swap for 11 U.S. airmen held captive by the People's Republic of China since the end of the Korean War.
 Qian arrived at Hong Kong on October 8, 1955, and entered mainland China via the Kowloon–Canton Railway later that day.

 Under Secretary Kimball, who had tried for several years to keep Qian in the U.S., commented on his treatment: "It was the stupidest thing this country ever did.
 He was no more a communist than I was, and we forced him to go."

 Upon his return, Qian began a successful career in rocket science, boosted by the reputation he garnered for his past achievements as well as Chinese state support for his nuclear research.
 He led, and eventually became the father of, the Chinese missile program, which constructed the Silkworm missiles, the Dongfeng ballistic missiles and the Long March space rockets.